Many of you sell a portion of your stockpile at a yard sale during the summer.

 If you’re wondering how to sell your stockpile of items, then you’ve come to the right place.

 How Do I Sell My Stockpile?

-I get asked all the time “How do I sell my stockpile?”.
-Before you get your yard sale ready, let’s look at a few stockpile sale tips you should keep in mind.
+I get asked all the time, “How do I sell my own stockpile or pantry stockpile?”.
+Before you get your yard sale ready, let’s look at a few stockpile sales tips you should keep in mind.

 You want to have a system in place.
-Small items should be located closest to your payment area.
+Small everyday items such as tubes of toothpaste should be in a good place located closest to your payment area.

-These items are subject to theft so you want to have them within your line of vision at all times.
+These items and household goods are subject to theft, so you want to have them in a great place within your line of vision at all times.